Battery233/InfOS/README.md

 ## Welcome

-Here is the code for os coursework. (task 2 & task 3)
+Implementation folder is for buddy memory allocation and tar file system.

-coursework-skeletons folder is for the skeletons of unimplemented code.
+Skeletons folder is for the skeletons of unimplemented code.

-coursework folder is for implemented code.